Pritz96/ProjectEuler/readme.md

-My Solutions to Project Euler questions written in Go
+My solutions to Project Euler questions written in Go

 https://projecteuler.net/

-To run a solution for questionx cd into the directory of questionx and run *go run questionx.go*
+To run a solution for *questionx* cd into the directory of questionx and run *go run questionx.go*